gearsix/scripts/README.md

 # g6scripts

-A collection of personal scripts I use in linux environments
+A collection of personal scripts I use.

 ## contents